leMstrx/emotionless/README.md

 - Switched to Mainnet

 [23.12.2024]
-- Serious problems with rate limitting
+- Serious problems with rate limiting